 - i.
 The full-time candidates are the registrants who work on full-time basis at the Institute.
 The external registrants are the candidates who register at the Institute but do research outside the Institute.
 The internal registrants are the Institute faculty/staff who work on part-time basis at the Institute. - ii.
 Duration: The duration of study shall be a minimum of TWO years and a maximum of SEVEN years for all categories of research scholars.
-Any student who concurrently registers for any postgraduate/research degree at another organization shall be automatically deregistered at the Institute.
+Any student who concurrently registers for any postgraduate/research degree at another organization shall be automatically de-registered at the Institute.
 Also, a student, who has completed four years shall apply for extension of registration, in the prescribed format, every year till the submission of his thesis. - iii.
-A student of type (a) will receive Institute scholarship for a maximum duration of FOUR years of the Ph.D. programme, subjected to scholarship rules of the Institute.
+A student of type (a) will receive Institute scholarship for a maximum duration of FIVE years of the Ph.D. programme, subjected to scholarship rules of the Institute. - iv.

-- - iv.
 Student of the type (c) shall be sponsored and financed by the sponsoring organization.
-He should produce a sponsorship-cum-clearance certificate in the given format of the Institute. - v.
-A non-sponsored non-scholarship (self-financed) student of type (d) will not receive any financial assistance from the Institute. - vi.
-An internal student of type (e) shall produce a sponsorship-cum-clearance certificate from the Director, NITK.
-They may be converted to Full-time research scholars after the completion of the project with the recommendation from the respective DRPC. - vii.
+He should produce a sponsorship-cum-clearance certificate in the given format of the Institute.

+- v.
+An internal student of type (d) shall produce a sponsorship-cum-clearance certificate from the Director, NITK.
+They may be converted to Full-time research scholars after the completion of the project with the recommendation from the respective DRPC. - vi.
 The status of research scholar should be maintained the same throughout the program.
 However, change of status from full-time to internal registration may be considered based on the recommendations of DRPC on a case to case basis.
-In general, the conversion from internal/external registration to full time will not be permitted. - viii.
+In general, the conversion from internal/external registration to full time will not be permitted. - vii.
 No student can receive scholarship/ fellowship from more than one source. - Admission to a Ph.D.
-Programme shall be open to candidates who passed the prescribed qualifying degree examination in relevant field with a Cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system, or not less than 60% marks in the aggregate (taking into account the marks scored in all the subjects of all the public/university examinations conducted during the entire prescribed period for the degree programme).
-However, this prescribed minimum shall be a CGPA of 5.5 or 55% marks in the aggregate for SC/ST/PWD candidates. - 2.3 As per UGC norms, students of type (a) must have passed GATE/ UGC-CSIR exam/ DAE-JEST/ or an exam conducted by the Institute to be admitted to Ph.D.
-Programme. - A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission issued from time to time by MHRD. - 2.5 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.6 Candidates have to fulfil the medical standards required for admission as prescribed in the information bulletin. - 2.7 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.8 The decision of the Senate regarding the admissions is final and binding. - 2.9 Every Ph.D. student/scholar of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes (or the department that his Research Guide belongs to), throughout his study period.
+Programme shall be open to candidates who passed the prescribed qualifying degree examination in relevant field with a Cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system, or not less than 60% marks in the aggregate (taking into account the marks scored in all the subjects of all the public/ university examinations conducted during the entire prescribed period for the degree programme).
+However, this prescribed minimum shall be a CGPA of 5.5 or 55% marks in the aggregate for SC/ST/PWD candidates. - 2.3 Students of type (a) must have passed GATE/ UGC-CSIR exam/ DAE- JEST to be admitted to Ph.D.
+Programme. - 2.4 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission issued from time to time by MHRD. - 2.5 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.6 Candidates have to fulfill the medical standards required for admission as prescribed in the information bulletin. - 2.7 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.8 The decision of the Senate regarding the admissions is final and binding. - 2.9 Every Ph.D. student/scholar of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes (or the department that his Research Guide belongs to), throughout his study period.